dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

-ReadMe

-The following files... needed to run the sim, included in this package....HELP
+README

 Instructions for this Simulation Package:

-NOTE: MAKE SURE THE ("RELEASE FOLDER NAME") FOLDER IS ADDED TO THE MATLAB PATH BEFORE STARTING.
+NOTE: MAKE SURE THE ("QuadSim Release 0.1") FOLDER IS ADDED TO THE MATLAB PATH BEFORE STARTING.

 Open one of:
 	1) 	Simulink Model with both Position/Attitude Control (quad_simulink_wPosition.slx)